24 Ways to Make Money From Fishing (August 2026)

 How much money can you make fishing on YouTube?

-Earnings vary wildly.
-Small channels (10K subscribers) might earn $200-$500 monthly.
-Larger channels (100K+ subscribers) can earn $5,000-$20,000 monthly through ads, sponsorships, and affiliate sales.
+Earnings vary dramatically based on audience size and engagement.
+Small channels with 10,000 subscribers might earn $200-$500 monthly.
+Larger channels with 100,000+ subscribers can earn $5,000-$20,000 monthly through ad revenue, sponsorships, and affiliate sales.
+The key is consistent posting and genuine audience connection.

 Do I need expensive equipment to start?